argonne-lcf/user-guides/docs/aurora/data-management/daos/daos-overview.md

 ```

-If you prefer a higher data protection and recovery you can --properties rd_fac:2 and if you don't need data protection and recovery, you can remove --properties rd_fac:1 .
+If you prefer a higher data protection and recovery you can --properties rd_fac:2 and if you don't need data protection and recovery, you can remove --properties rd_fac:1.
-We recommend to have atleast --properties rd_fac:1.
+We recommend to have at least --properties rd_fac:1.

 ![data model ](datamodel.png "DAOS data model")